 Jane Austen lived with her mother and sister in the scenic village of Chawton, for the last 8 years of her life.
 Visit her home, which is now a museum, and see where Jane wrote four of her novels, including Pride and Prejudice.
 See the table where she wrote her manuscripts.
 Exhibits chart the ups and downs of her life explaining some of the influences on her writing.

-A Salisbury only tour costs £575 taking 7 hours.
+A Salisbury and Stonehenge tour costs £750 taking 10 hours.

 City of Bath